skupperproject/skupper-docs/input/overview/resources.md

 Each Skupper site on Kubernetes consists of two deployments:

 * **skupper-router**
-provides the data plane for the {service-network}.
+provides the data plane for the application network.
 * **skupper-service-controller**
-provides the control plane for the {service-network}.
+provides the control plane for the application network.

 ## ConfigMaps